-Ricardo Lorenz is associate professor of composition at the Michigan State University College of Music.
+Ricardo Lorenz is associate professor and area chair of composition at Michigan State University College of Music.

 His compositions have received praise for their fiery orchestrations, harmonic sophistication, and rhythmic vitality.
 These impressions have accompanied performances of his works at prestigious international festivals such as Carnegie Hall's Sonidos de las Américas, Ravinia Festival, Santa Fe Chamber Music Festival, France's Berlioz Festival, Spain's Festival Internacional de Música Contemporanea de Alicante, the Festival Cervantino in Mexico, and Turkey's Uluslararasi Summer Festival.
 Lorenz’s orchestral compositions have been performed by the Chicago Symphony Orchestra, American Composers Orchestra, New World Symphony, San Antonio Symphony, Dayton Philharmonic, among others, and by premier orchestras in Germany, Spain, the Czech Republic, Mexico, and Venezuela.
 One of his latest compositions is a concerto of sorts for Latin ensemble and symphony orchestra commissioned by a consortium of major orchestras and festivals, and composed in collaboration with Grammy-nominated band Tiempo Libre.
 Featured in NPR’s “All Things Considered,” Rumba Sinfónica has been performed by Minnesota, Detroit, Dallas, and National Arts Center (Ottawa) orchestras, among many others.